segmentation, cluster analysis, target markets, analysis, marketing research

 Review the activity below or download the PDF student worksheet

-Here is the free download of the Excel perceptual map template to share with your students: cluster-analysis-marketing-free-template-zip-file
+- Here is the free download of the Excel cluster analysis template to share with your students: cluster-analysis-marketing-free-template-zip-file

 Additional information: Please see this page for instructions on how to use the template – or see the video instructions below, which can be shown to students.